 Sometimes, the bot doesn’t respond, or it gives you an incomplete version.
 This can happen if you unroll from the wrong tweet or if the thread is too long or broken.

 So don’t expect perfection.
-These tools help, but they don’t replace being a little hands-on.
+These tools help, but require hands-on management rather than offering perfect solutions.

 Check how to schedule Twitter threads here!